 We are committed to providing:

-- our customers, clients and stakeholders with publicly available emergency information in an accessible way, upon request.
+- our visitors with publicly available emergency information in an accessible way, upon request.

 - our employees with disabilities with individualized emergency response information, when necessary.

 We are committed to excellence in serving all customers, including persons with disabilities, and will carry out our functions and responsibilities in the following areas: